EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 Note that merely requiring that blocks of an operation should have incrementing sequence numbers would be insufficient to remedy this attack.

+### Attack difficulty

+The success of any fragment rearrangement attack has multiple prerequisites:

+* A client sends different block-wise requests that are only distinguished by their content.

+  This is generally rare in typical CoRE applications, but can happen when the bodies of FETCH requests exceed the fragmentation threshold, or when SOAP patterns are emulated.

+* A client starts later block-wise operations after an earlier one has failed.

+  This happens regularly as a consequence of operating in a low-power and lossy network:
+  Losses can cause failed operation (especially when the network is unavailable for time exceeding the "few expected round-trips" they may be limited to per {{RFC7959}}), and the cost of reestablishing a security context.

+* The attacker needs to be able to determine which packets contain which fragments.

+  This can be achieved by an on-path attacker by observing request timing, or simply by observing request sizes in the case when a body is split into precisely two blocks.

+It is *not* a prerequisite that the resulting misassembled request body is syntactically correct:
+As the server erroneously expects the body to be integrity protected from an authorized source, it might be using a parser not suitable for untrusted input.
+Such a parser might crash the server in extreme cases, but might also produce a valid but incorrect response to the request the client associates the response with.
+Note that many constrained applications aim to minimize traffic and thus employ compact data formats;
+that compactness leaves little room for syntactically invalid messages.

+The attack is easier if the attacker has control over the request bodies (which would be the case when a trusted proxy validates the attacker's authorization to perform two given requests, and an attack on the path between the proxy and the server recombines the blocks to a semantically different request).
+Attacks of that shape can easily result in reassembled bodies chosen by the attacker, but no services are currently known that operate in this way.

+Summarizing,
+it is unlikely that an attacker can perform any of the fragment rearrangement attacks on any given system -- but given the diversity of applications built on CoAP, it is easily to imagine that single applications would be vulnerable.
+As block-wise transfer is a basic feature of CoAP and its details are sometimes hidden behind abstractions or proxies, application authors can not be expected to design their applications with these attacks in mind, and mitigation on the protocol level is prudent.

 ##  The Relay Attack